HexaCode-web/weather-project/readme.md

 * course:professional front end web development
 * description: this is a weather app
-* instructions:
+# instructions:
-    * 2- go to localhost:8000
+     2- go to localhost:8000
-    * 1- run server.js using node
+     1- run server.js using node
+# otherwise the website wont work
 * used in this course:
     * javascript:
       * event listeners,